Venture-Miner/nfboost-backoffice/docs/dashboard/withdraw.md

 A withdrawal from the Admin wallet is to perform a crypto transfer transaction from the admin platform to an external address.

-For this transaction it is possible to define the fee that will be paid, thus also defining the speed of the transaction.
+For this transaction it is possible to define the fee that will be paid, thus also defining the speed of the "Transactions".

 To withdraw, click on the button above the "Smart Contract" topic.